 - Have blood in the urine before age 35

-- Have a family history of kidney failure before age 58
+- Have a family history of people younger than 58 developing kidney failure

 - Experienced a fast drop